80m Nobiskrug Superyacht Artefact Captured on Sea Trials

-The Gregory C Marshall designed superyacht hit the water at the yard's Rendsburg facility in Germany after 18 months in construction.
-At 2,990GT, Artefact is now the biggest-volume 80 metre superyacht in the world.
+It comes after the Gregory C Marshall designed superyacht hit the water at the yard's Rendsburg facility in July after 18 months in construction.
+At 2,990GT, Artefact is the biggest-volume 80 metre superyacht in the world.

 Artefact's hull is built from steel while the superstructure is unusually built from GRP.
 This has allowed designers to pen a truly striking exterior, notable for its extensive use of glass.
 Reymond Langton Design is responsible for the interiors which will remain under wraps until her debut at the Monaco Yacht Show in September.